-	- Filing the case after statute of limitations has passed
+- Filing the case after the statute of limitations has passed

 You Need Proof of Legal Malpractice and How You Were Wronged

-Ensuring that you possess the necessary evidence is crucial when determining whether or not you have the basis to file suit against anyone, let alone a legal team.
-Anything you can show on paper that can substantiated a claim helps tremendously.
+Ensuring that you possess the necessary evidence is crucial when determining whether or not you have the basis for filing suit against anyone, let alone a legal team.
+Anything you can show on paper that can be substantiated a claim helps tremendously.

 If you can show your case would have gone in your favor when it didn’t, this is the information that your legal malpractice attorney will need to prove your new claim.
-If you are able to show a paper trail that proves what happened this will help the lawyers at Slater and Zurz bring a claim for legal malpractice on your behalf.
+If you can show a paper trail that proves what happened, this will help the lawyers at Slater and Zurz bring a claim for legal malpractice on your behalf.